 I'll admit, I was kind of nervous during the activation process.
 I rely on my phone for business, and I don't have a backup landline.
 If Mint Mobile was shoddy, it would be bad.
 Plus, they have no physical stores, so if something went wrong with my phone during the install, I could be left with a brick!

-The installation requires swapping a SIM card.
+The installation requires swapping a SIM card, although some recent phones like the iPhone X use an e-SIM that doesn't require swapping.
 Mint Mobile provides a tool to do this.
-You slide out the old one, then insert the new.
+You slide out the old one, then insert the new one.

 On Mint Mobile's website, you complete the activation by carefully entering a number from your SIM and your current carrier's account number and passcode.
 You definitely don't want to screw this up.